HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 === "On-Premises"
     The topic [HCL Web Content Manager Support Tools](../../deployment/manage/troubleshooting/wcm_support_tools.md#generate-wcm-search-url) is updated to include steps on how to generate a WCM search URL to be used within a content source.
 Note that Administrator access is required to generate a WCM Search URL.

+### New guidance for cleaning up WCM items

+=== "Containers"
+    The amount of Web Content Manager (WCM) items can accumulate over time.
+To maintain good system performance, it is recommended to clean up old items that are no longer needed.
+See the new topic [Cleaning up WCM items]() for more information.
+(Doc in progress)

+=== "On-Premises"
+    The amount of Web Content Manager (WCM) items can accumulate over time.
+To maintain good system performance, it is recommended to clean up old items that are no longer needed.
+See the new topic [Cleaning up WCM items]() for more information.

 ### Notice of deprecation of Textbox.io Rich Text Editor